Brooke Hogan: Personal life

 Hogan was engaged to former Dallas Cowboys center Phil Costa.

-The engagement ended in November 2013.
+She ended the engagement in November 2013.

-In 2015, an audio recording (and its transcripts) of her father Hulk Hogan allegedly making comments about her and her choice of companionship in 2006 became the center of controversy that resulted in his contract with the WWE ending.
-Hulk Hogan's comments described himself as her ideal husband and that he would bring 'Hulkamania' on anyone who married his daughter.
+In 2015, an audio recording (and its transcripts) of her father Hulk Hogan making comments about her and using racial slurs in regard to her dating a black man at the time became the center of controversy that resulted in his contract with the WWE ending.
+Hulk Hogan's comments described himself as the ideal husband and that he would bring "Hulkamania" on anyone who married his daughter.
 In response, she wrote a poem defending him.

+Brooke married professional ice hockey defenseman Steven Oleksy on June 8, 2022, in a private ceremony in Orlando, Florida.

+On January 18, 2025, it was announced that the couple had fraternal twins, born January 15, 2025.

+Brooke has been long estranged from her mother, and eventually also became estranged from her father in 2023.
+Her father never met Brooke's first two children, who were also at the time his only grandchildren, before his death in July 2025.

+Brooke Hogan skipped her father Hulk Hogan's funeral after years of estrangement, claiming the wrestling legend "didn't want" an official memorial service.
+She posted at length on Instagram about her father's death, her grieving process, and her visit to the beach with her husband and children to commemorate her father.